 The Statewide Nebraska Street Centerline Database (NSCD) and Nebraska Address Database (NAD) have been developed with coordination between the Nebraska Department of Transportation and the Office of the CIO.
 Both databases have relationships in attribution and geometric placement.
 The Department of Transportation finished a federal street centerline project with US Federal Highway Administration and is beginning to incorporate the geometric framework to improve the existing street centerline data for the state.
-The NAD is currently being implemented at the Office of the CIO with available address data in the state.
+The NSCD and NAD is currently being stored at the Office of the CIO in the State's GIS Enterprise Platform.